st1p3kolovrat/poetrydb_API_tests/README.md

 scenario.

-Note: This can be expanded vastly into more positive scenarios, but also negative scenarios where we would expect certain error message to occur in case of incorrect reqtest method, invalid search query, and many more.
+Note: This can be expanded vastly into more positive scenarios, but also negative scenarios where we would expect certain error message to occur in case of incorrect request method, invalid search query, and many more.